ben2d2/tic-tac-tut/tutorial_notes.md

 ## Constructors
 > In JavaScript classes, you need to always call super when defining the constructor of a subclass.
 All React component classes that have a constructor should start it with a super(props) call.

+## Immutable

+Unlike the array push() method you might be more familiar with, the concat() method doesn’t mutate the original array, so we prefer it.